-The total pension liability was determined by rolling forward the total pension liability determined in the June 30, 2019, actuarial accounting valuation to June 30, 2020.
-The June 30, 2020 total pension liability was based on the following actuarial methods and assumptions:
+The total pension liability was determined by rolling forward the total pension liability determined in the June 30, 2021, actuarial accounting valuation to June 30, 2022.
+The June 30, 2022 total pension liability was based on the following actuarial methods and assumptions:

 Actuarial Cost Method Entry Age Normal

 Actuarial Assumptions

-Discount Rate 7.15%
+Discount Rate 6.90%

-Inflation 2.50%
+Inflation 2.30%

 Salary Increases Varies by Entry Age and Service

 Mortality Rate Table (1) Derived using CalPERS' Membership Data for all Funds

-Post Retirement Benefit Increase Contract COLA up to 2.50% until Purchasing Power Protection

-Allowance Floor on Purchasing Power Applies
+Post Retirement Benefit Increase Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing Power Applies

 (1) The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.